teeyoutan/marketing-website/website-guts/assets/js/libraries/oForm/readme.md

 ##Settings

-Each of the settings below are the defaults, but you can override them by passing an object with properties of the same name when the oForm method is executed (see the advanced usage example in the usage section).
+You must pass required settings to the oForm method.
+Required settings have no default.

+Settings that are not required have a default behavior which is described below.
+You can override the default behavior by adding a property with the same key as the setting name to the options object passed to oForm.

+The advanced usage example above overrides the default behavior for the `before` and `after` settings.

 ###url: string (required)

-Returns: `true` if the email is valid `false` if not

 The endpoint to which the form data with be POSTed.

+**Note: the following validation functions are only executed if there is a `required` attribute on the HTML dom node.
+If you want to run a validation function on an HTML node that is not required, use the `validation` setting.**

 ###emailIsValid: function

+Returns: `true` if the email is valid `false` if not.

 This is the function that validates an email address.
-The function accepts one parameter and that is the string of the email address.
+The function accepts one argument and that is the string of the email address.

 ###phoneIsValid: function

-Returns: `true` if the phone number is valid `false` if not
+Returns: `true` if the phone number is valid `false` if not.

 This is the function that validates a phone number.
-The function accepts one parameter and that is the string of the phone number.
+The function accepts one argument and that is the string of the phone number.

+###checkboxIsValid: function

+Returns: `true` if the checkbox is valid, `false` if not.

+This is the function that validates a checkbox.
+The function accepts one parameter and that is the checkbox DOM node.

+###urlIsValid: function

+Returns: `true` if the URL is valid, `false` if not.

+This is the function that validates a URL.
+The function accepts one argument and that is the string of the URL.

+###textIsValid: function

+Returns: `true` if the text is valid, `false` if not.

+This is the function that validates a `[type='text']` input.
+The function accepts one argument and that is the string of the node's value.

 ###adjustClasses: function